 Eco-friendly flexo printing requires asking big questions.
 Will the packaging perform as necessary while incorporating sustainable materials?
 What sustainable methods should be in place to ensure that the pressroom environment is up to code?

 There’s certainly a lot to consider when growing from “green” to sustainable.
 Whether it’s switching up inks to decrease VOCs or changing your image carrier to decrease waste, working with a flexo print supplier can help you identify your needs and meet your goals.

-Want to learn more about flexo vs. other printing methods?
-Take a look at our free e-book!
+Want to learn more about sustainable flexo printing?
+Check out our free guide!